mednche/Vehicle-Image-Recognition/README.md

 Architecture of the basic model:

-Input -> Conv -> Relu -> Pool -> FullyConnected
+Input -> Conv -> Relu -> Pool -> Conv -> Relu -> Pool -> FullyConnected -> Regression

-Neural network terminology:
+**Neural network terminology:**
-- one epoch = one forward pass and one backward pass of all the training images
+- *one epoch* = one forward pass and one backward pass of all the training images
-- batch size = the number of training images in one forward/backward pass.
+- *batch size* = the number of training images in one forward/backward pass.
 The higher the batch size, the more memory space needed, but it will be faster.
-- number of iterations = number of passes, each pass using [batch size] number of images.
+- *number of iterations* = number of passes, each pass using [batch size] number of images.
 To be clear, one pass = one forward pass + one backward pass (the forward pass and backward pass are not counted as two different passes).